Backlog

 Manage the backlog

 Backlog activities are commonly shared across Scrum roles.
-Product Owners typically focus on prioritization and backlog readiness, while Scrum teams focus on sprint planning and execution.
+Product owners typically focus on prioritization and backlog readiness, while Scrum teams focus on sprint planning and execution.
 Teams may assign responsibilities differently.

 Filter the backlog

 Use filters to narrow the backlog to items that match specific criteria, such as ownership, timebox, or update date.
-Filtering the backlog helps Product Owners and Scrum team members focus on relevant work during planning, refinement, or review.
+Filtering the backlog helps product owners and Scrum team members focus on relevant work during planning, refinement, or review.

 1. Use the icons at the top of the page to choose whether to show Stories, Bugs, or both.
 At least one must be selected to display any items.